 In January 2019, Fidelity will become the primary service provider for administration of the Duke Faculty and Staff Retirement Plan (“Duke Retirement Plan”).
 VALIC and Vanguard will no longer be available as service provider administrators of the Duke Retirement Plan.
 Further, you will not be able to invest future contributions to the Plan in VALIC’s annuity products.
 Access to TIAA’s investment options will be limited to the TIAA Traditional Fixed Annuity fund.

 If you do not transfer your existing funds and/or redirect your future contributions by December your existing funds will be transferred (or “mapped”) to what CAPTRUST, the Plan’s investment advisor, has determined to be comparable funds in the revamped investment lineup or the appropriate Target Date Fund, based on your age, if there is no comparable fund.
-Your future contributions will be allocated to a Target Date Fund.
 To view the mapping strategy, click here.
+Your future contributions will be allocated to a Target Date Fund if you do not select funds from the new investment lineup at Fidelity.

 Review the Decision Guide for additional information about these changes, key dates, and actions to consider.

 A mapping strategy is when existing balances and future fund allocations are transferred (or “mapped”) from one fund to another if the employee does not take action.
 To learn more, click here.

 3. Will there be a blackout period during the transition?

 Yes, there will be a blackout period in January.
 This is to ensure that all information is transferred accurately for your Duke Retirement Plan.
 During this period, you will be unable to direct or change investments in your individual account, obtain a loan or obtain a new distribution, if eligible, from the Plan.
 Additional information will be provided closer to the date of the transition of account balances to Fidelity.